Vitamal/atelier/README.md

 Or run it as a one-liner
 ```
-docker build -f Dockerfile.stg -t registry.heroku.com/flexitkt/web . && docker push registry.heroku.com/flexitkt/web && heroku container:release -a flexitkt web && heroku run python manage.py migrate
+docker build -f Dockerfile.stg -t registry.heroku.com/atelier/web . && docker push registry.heroku.com/atelier/web && heroku container:release -a atelier web && heroku run python manage.py migrate
 ```

-To deploy to `flexitkt-production` just replace in the above commands `flexitkt` with `flexitkt-production`
+To deploy to `atelier-production` just replace in the above commands `atelier` with `atelier-production`

 # Form warning settings

-For displaying warnings if input value in the form is out of sanity or expectation limits we use model `FlexitFormWarningSettings`.
+For displaying warnings if input value in the form is out of sanity or expectation limits we use model `AtelierFormWarningSettings`.
 At the moment the only place where we utilize this functionality is PriceEstimate widget.
-To set it up an instance of `FlexitFormWarningSettings` needs to be created with the limits.
+To set it up an instance of `AtelierFormWarningSettings` needs to be created with the limits.
 The easiest way to do so is to run management script
 ```
 $> python manage.py create_initial_form_warning_settings_if_not_exist